loowps/bitwig-resources/README.md

-# Loowps Bitwig Presets & Projects
+# Loowps Bitwig Presets

-Some of my Bitwig presets, clips and projects which might be worth sharing.
+Some of my Bitwig presets which might be worth sharing.

 #### 🔊 [Spotify] / [Apple Music] / [Bandcamp] / [Soundcloud]